santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 Koch argues that the death penalty helps affirm the value of human life rather than diminishing it, serving as the only adequate response to heinous murder by ensuring justice for victims and preventing murderers from killing again.

-Koch's most powerful(?) reasoning for this is the public safety argument.
+Koch's most powerful reasoning centers on the public safety argument.
 It can be mapped as follows:

+Original Argument:
-- P1: If someone will murder, then we must kill them first to prevent them from murdering
+- P1: If a convicted murderer will murder again, then we must kill them to prevent murder
-- P2: Somone will murder
+- P2: A convicted murderer will murder again
-- C: Therefore, we must kill them first
+- C: Therefore, we must kill them

-Mapped logically, this becomes:
+Mapped Logically:
-- P1: If someone will do x, then we must do x to them first to prevent x
+- P1: If Y will do X, then we must do X to Y to prevent X
+- P2: Y will X
+- C: Therefore, we must X to Y

+Rape Analogy:
+- P1: If a rapist will rape again, then we must rape them to prevent rape
-- P2: Someone will x
+- P2: Rapists will rape again
-- C: Therefore, we must x them first
+- C: Therefore, we must rape them